Learning an Evolving Product:

 Tools Used

-Articulate Rise, PowerPoint (visual mockups and assessment deck), Google Docs (content drafting), Copilot
+Articulate Rise, PowerPoint (visual mockups), Google Docs (content drafting), Copilot

-Note: This project was created independently using generative prompts.
-In a real production environment, I would collaborate with product managers, SMEs, technical writers, and enablement teams to validate accuracy and align the learning experience with actual update workflows.
+Note: This project was developed independently as a portfolio piece, without a client context.
+I led all instructional strategy, design decisions, and development end-to-end.
+In a real production environment, I would partner with SMEs, product managers, and technical writers to validate content accuracy and align with release workflows.

 The Challenge